 Do you get excited about math and its application to real situations?
 Then Dordt’s actuarial science major or minor might be for you.
 Actuaries help companies manage financial risk through mathematical and statistical modeling, and our program will prepare you to be a thoughtful Christian leader in the field.

-Our program is academically strong—our faculty do cutting-edge research, and our students have a 100 percent placement rate into actuarial positions upon graduation.
-Plus, our program is unashamedly Christian—we go beyond moral and ethical training to delve into what it means to approach risk management and modeling Christianly.
+Dordt's Christ-centered actuarial science program is academically strong—our actuarial science faculty do cutting-edge research, and our students have a 100 percent placement rate into actuarial positions upon graduation.
+Plus, our we offer an actuarial science program from a Christian perspective—we go beyond moral and ethical training to delve into what it means to approach risk management and modeling Christianly.

 Interested?
 Read this letter from Professor Nathan Tintle.